giofreitas/wordpress-composer-setup/readme.md

 # wordpress-composer-setup
 A composer plugin to setup your WordPress environment to be friends with composer.
-Make use of johnpbloch/wordpress package to get the WordPress files.
+It uses johnpbloch/wordpress package to install WordPress core files.

 ##### How?
 This plugin will create the wp-config.php file with the necessary definitions to let WordPress to be suitable with composer.